-This special exchange program enables Hollins students to enroll at two universities in Italy through the Arcadia University College of Global Studies: the Umbra Institute in Perugia, and the Accademia Italiana in Florence, the Arcadia Center for Italian Studies or Universita degli Studi Roma Tre in Rome.
+This special exchange program enables Hollins students to enroll at two universities in Italy through the Arcadia University College of Global Studies: The Umbra Institute in Perugia and the Accademia Italiana in Florence.
 Each of these programs is located in the center of a historically and architecturally rich city.
 All courses are taught in English with the exception of a required Italian language course.

-The program in Florence offers courses in art history, studio art, history, literature, cinema, and political science..
-The Umbra Institute in Perugia offers a variety of course options including art, archeology, economics, cinema, business, history, literature, and political science, and psychology.
-Housing on all programs is in student apartments.
+The program in Florence offers courses in art history, studio art, history, literature, cinema, and political science.
+The Umbra Institute in Perugia offers a variety of course options, including art, archeology, economics, cinema, business, history, literature, political science, and psychology.
+Housing for all programs is in student apartments.

-Students enrolling on any Arcadia program must have a cumulative GPA of 3.0 or higher.
+Students enrolling in any Arcadia program must have a cumulative GPA of 3.0 or higher.
 Students may enroll for one term.
-Space is limited and admission is competitive.
+Space is limited, and admission is competitive.